codeCraftsAlAmin/payment_gateway/client/README.md

 # stripe payment flow

-# Frontend Checkout Page (UI only)
+# frontend checkout page (UI only)

-- show a list of dummy products.
+- show a list of dummy products

-- include a "Buy Now" button.
+- include a "Buy Now" button

-- when clicked → call a backend route to create a Stripe Checkout Session.
+- when clicked → call a backend route to create a Stripe Checkout Session

-# Backend: Create Checkout Session
+# backend: create checkout session

 - fastAPI route that: